therealkevind/COP4520A3/README.md

 Every simulated minute (where `minute` is from `0` to `59`), the following happens:
 - Thread `i` writes to `i + numThreads * minute`, so that `numThreads * minute` (inclusive) to `numThreads * (minute + 1)` (exclusive) are written to.
-  They use a `compareAndSet` loop to ensure the memory being overwritten is `SENTINEL`, so that the previous data (if any) was already read.
+  They spin using `compareAndSet` to ensure the memory being overwritten is `SENTINEL`, so that the previous data (if any) was already read.
 - Thread `0`, the designated summarizer, updates the summary.
 For improved efficiency per minute, it does so throughout the hour:
   - At minute `0`, it initializes the summary.
-  - At minutes `1` to `58`, it updates the summary with the data from the *previous* minute, which is complete by now.
+  - At minutes `1` to `58` inclusive, it updates the summary with the data from the *previous* minute, which is complete by now (hence it doesn't spin).
 It also resets that data to `SENTINEL`.
   - At minute `59`, it updates the summary with data from minutes `58` and `59`, and prints the summary.
 It also resets that data to `SENTINEL`.
 - After the thread's done, it then checks the time and waits for the next minute.